Post Summary: Things To See On Going To The Sun Road in Glacier National Park, Montana

 Our favorite part of Apgar is the day-use area, where you can rent canoes, have a picnic, or even take a dip in the lake!

 It stretches across the entire McDonald Creek and is the main feeder for Lake McDonald.
-It’s a quick and beautiful stop worth taking.
+It’s one of the quickest stops on Going To The Sun Road worth taking!

 This 4-mile out and back hike is perfect for all ages, with a gentle elevation gain to an incredibly scenic alpine lake.